Enjoy the Norfolk Broads at your own pace from the comfort of a luxury cruiser

 The beach is flanked by a host of dazzling attractions from amusement arcades to crazy golf.
 There is an abundance of cafes, tea rooms and snack stands selling anything from cockles to candy floss, which is perfect to enjoy while meandering along the vibrant promenade between the two Victorian piers.

 Don’t miss the Great Yarmouth Pleasure Beach, which has the oldest wooden roller coaster in the country, the Scenic Railway, at the south end of the prom, or for little ones head to Joyland, next to the Britannia Pier in the north, for a ride on the world famous snails!
-Also on the Golden Mile you will find the Great Yarmouth Sea Life Centre, Merrivale Model Village, a tropical swimming pool at the Marina Centre, bowling alleys and a cinema.
+Also on the Golden Mile you will find the Great Yarmouth Sea Life Centre, Merrivale Model Village, bowling alleys and a cinema.

 Great Yarmouth is a great place for an evening out and the weekly Wednesday night summer fireworks displays during the school holidays are a real highlight.
 The evenings start with live music at the Sea Life Centre Gardens from 8pm and culminate with a spectacular display at 10pm.

 For more seaside entertainment it’s hard to beat the famous Hippodrome Circus and its water spectaculars (01493 844172).
 Alternatively, check out the events listings at the Britannia Pier Theatre.
 01493 842209.

 If you fancy a flutter visit one of Great Yarmouth’s many casinos or head slightly out of town for horse racing at Great Yarmouth Racecourse (01493 84252) If you prefer the Greyhounds don’t miss Yarmouth Stadium (01493 720343) which also hosts stock car races.